(NONFICTION) RETURN TO HOME PAGE

 What most people “know” about Butch Cassidy and The Sundance Kid derives from the 1969 film starring Paul Newman, Robert Redford and Katherine Ross.
 It depicts The Wild Bunch disintegrating when they accept that honest outlaws can no longer make a decent living.
 Butch, Sundance and Etta head to Bolivia, not Argentina.
 Etta’s unhappy there, predicts this will all end badly and returns to the States.
 Cassidy and Longabaugh resolve to stop robbing Bolivian banks.
 They’ll “go straight”.

 While working as mining company security guards the Devil whispers in their ears.
 They revert to banditry.
-One day half the Bolivian Army corners them in the godforsaken hamlet of San Vicente.
+One day half the Bolivian Army corners them in the remote, godforsaken hamlet of San Vicente.

 Wounded but undaunted, they discuss their next destination once this minor difficulty is resolved.
 Butch suggests Australia: no language barrier, Australian banks are bursting with money and there are unlimited spaces for outlaws to disappear into.
 They draw their weapons and make a dash for it, but they’re blasted to smithereens after only a few strides.